How to MIG Weld Stainless to Mild Steel: Step by Step

 - 2.5% carbon dioxide (CO2).

 The spray transfer is used for thick metals.
 Spray mode needs a strong 240V welding machine with high amperage to use it.
-Furthermore, you cannot weld in vertical or overhead positions.
+But you cannot weld in vertical or overhead positions.

 If you want to use the spray transfer, you select shielding gas with: